Tennu/tennu/readme.md

 Tennu has its own module system, loosely based off of Node's.
 You can read about it at https://github.com/havvy/tennu-modules/.

-This is a completely different module system than versions before 0.5.0.
-Throw your non-generic modules into tennu_modules of your project, and note that you export a function that creates the module.

 You may access the module system's methods via the Client.modules property or by using one of the following methods: